 Why is this part of the story important to remember?
 Because it helps explain the ongoing challenges of African-Americans to build wealth and achieve intergenerational mobility.

-In short, the GI Bill helped fostered a long-term boom in white wealth but did almost nothing to help build black wealth.
+In short, the GI Bill helped foster a long-term boom in white wealth but did almost nothing to help build black wealth.

 Economic success in America is often seen as a reflection of what kind of family a person was born into, how hard they work, and what kinds of opportunities exist in the economy.
 Of course, though, the story goes much deeper than that.
 How well a person's parents were positioned financially tends to reflect the well-being of the family they grew up in and, in turn, how their parents and grandparents did.